Your Life Is Someone Else’s Permission Slip

 Or to trust their voice.

-Or to start the project they keep delaying.
+Or to begin the work they keep delaying.

 Or to return to God.

-Or to believe that a quiet life can still be meaningful.
+Or to believe that a quiet life can still be deeply meaningful.

 You may think you are just trying to survive your own path, but even that effort can become a lantern for someone else.